pondermatic/kb-support/readme.txt

 **DATE 2020**
 * **Bug**: Admin bar ticket count was not being displayed for non-agents.
 PHP warning may have been displayed
-* **Bug**: Agent ticket count may displyh incorrect value for non support managers and admins
+* **Bug**: Agent ticket count may display incorrect value for non support managers and admins
 * **Tweak**: Only display the `Send Closure Email` option on the edit ticket screen
 * **Tweak**: Removed the bulk actions drop down menus from the tickets list screen
 * **Tweak**: Force the Closed status link to display last in the ticket status views